pulp-platform/pulp-trainlib/README.md

 - [ ] fp16 mm_dw SIMD kernels
 - [ ] sporadic bugs in "mm_M_.." matmuls and "mm_u2" in FP32 (mostly on leftovers)
 - [ ] fp16 DepthWise and PointWise test
-- [ ] padding operators for each primitive (asymmetrical padding)
-- [ ] stride operators for each primitive (implemented in im2col, but not tested)
 - [ ] functions that take "mm_manager_list" files as inputs, other than mm_manager
 - [ ] AutoTuner working with "NUM_TILING_SOLUTIONS = 1"
+- [ ] im2col with DMA (only partially implemented, to move L2 to L1 operands directly)
+- [ ] bugs in im2col with DMA (FW/WG) when putting opposite paddings (left-right, up-down)

 # References